MichellePG/SAP-PYTHON-/README.md

 ## Conclusion

-With a simple python editing tool like Jupyter Notebook, you’ll be able to successfully fetch the data from the SAP Tables, record transactions and also create transaction in a local host web server.
+With a simple python editing tool like Jupyter Notebook, you’ll be able to successfully fetch the data from the SAP Tables, record transactions, and also create transaction in a local host web server.
-Now with the data you can display results or use the computational abilities of python for data analytics/ predictive analytics and send the results back to SAP ECC.
+Now with the data, you can display results or use the computational abilities of python for data analytics/ predictive analytics and send the results back to SAP ECC.

 ## References: